Skip to content

 Key Principles of Wabi-Sabi Aesthetics

-1. Simplicity: It favors minimalism and understated beauty.
+1. Simplicity: Embracing minimalism and natural beauty

 Why Wabi-Sabi Art Resonates with Audiences